phhei/ArgsValidNovel/index.md

 #### Datasets & Evaluation

+- Train: _coming soon_
+  - you're allowed to extend the train set with further (synthetic) samples.
+However, if you do that, you have to describe/ provide the algorithm which extends the training set.
+This algorithm must be automatically executable without any human interaction (hence, without further manual annotation/ manual user feedback)
+- Dev: _coming soon_
+- Test: _coming soon_ (01.08.22)

 ### Subtask B: recognizing relative validity / novelty

 Given a premise and two conclusions A and B in natural language, the task is to predict: